dimitri-nicolo/calico/reference/architecture/data-path.md

 (such as BIRD) then notices those and distributes them – perhaps via a route reflector – to BGP clients running on other hosts, and hence the indirect routes appear also.

-## Bookended security

-The routing above in principle allows any workload in a data center to communicate with any other – but in general, an operator will want to restrict that; for example, so as to isolate customer A’s workloads from those of customer B. Therefore {{site.prodname}} also programs iptables on each host, to specify the IP addresses (and optionally ports etc.) that each workload is allowed to send to or receive from.
-This programming is ‘bookended’ in that the traffic between workloads X and Y will be firewalled by both X’s host and Y’s host – this helps to keep unwanted traffic off the data center’s core network, and as a secondary defense in case it is possible for a rogue workload to compromise its local host.

 ## Is that all?